 John Locke (1632 – 1704) English political philosopher, Locke was a leading philosopher and political theorist, who had a profound impact on liberal political thought, around the time of the American and French revolutions.
 He is credited with ideas, such as the social contract – the idea government needs to be with the consent of the governed.
 Locke also argued for liberty, religious tolerance and rights to life and property.

 Sir Isaac Newton (1642-1726) Newton made studies in mathematics, optics, physics, and astronomy.
 In his Principia Mathematica, published in 1687, he laid the foundations for classical mechanics, explaining the law of gravity and the Laws of Motion.
 Newtonian thought dominated the science of physics into the Twentieth Century.

 Benjamin Franklin (1706-1790) American politician and scientist.
 Benjamin Franklin played a key role in promoting the idea of a United States.
 Franklin, a noted polymath, was an epitome of the ‘American Dream’ – rising from humble beginnings to a Founding Father of the Nation.
 He left a lasting legacy on American society.

 Adam Smith (1723-1790) was a Scottish social philosopher and pioneer of classical economics.
 He his best known for his work ‘The Wealth of Nations‘ (1776) which laid down a framework for the basis of free market economics.
 His work still plays an influential role in modern economics.

 Immanuel Kant (1724 – 1804) German philosopher.
 Kant’s ‘Critique of Pure Reason’ sought to unite reason with experience and move philosophy on from the debate between rationalists and empiricists.
 Kant’s philosophy was influential on future German idealists and philosophers, such as Shelling and Schopenhauer.

 Thomas Paine (1737-1809) English-American writer and political activist.
 He was a strong advocate of American independence.
 Paine wrote many articles supporting the ideals of republicanism.
-This was an important influence behind the American and French revolutions.
+This was an important influence on the American and French revolutions.
 Notable works include: Rights of Man (1791)